flowdas/cpython/Doc/library/sqlite3.rst

 modules may use a different placeholder, such as ``%s`` or ``:1``.)
 For example::

-   # 절대로 하지 마십시오 -- 안전하지 않습니다!
+   # Never do this -- insecure!
    symbol = 'RHAT'
    c.execute("SELECT * FROM stocks WHERE symbol = '%s'" % symbol)

-   # 대신 이렇게 하세요
+   # Do this instead
    t = ('RHAT',)
    c.execute('SELECT * FROM stocks WHERE symbol=?', t) print(c.fetchone())

-   # 한 번에 많은 레코드를 삽입하는 더 큰 예
+   # Larger example that inserts many records at a time
    purchases = [('2006-03-28', 'BUY', 'IBM', 1000, 45.00),
                 ('2006-04-05', 'BUY', 'MSFT', 1000, 72.00),
                 ('2006-04-06', 'SELL', 'IBM', 500, 53.00),